2U1/DINOv2-Finetune/README.md

 ```

 You can set your training arguments at [config.py](./configs/config.py).<br>
 There is a setting for Rare Class Sampling(RCS).
-It is a setting for long-talied class motivated from [DAFormer](https://github.com/lhoyer/DAFormer)
+It is a setting for long-talied classification motivated from [DAFormer](https://github.com/lhoyer/DAFormer).<br>
 This will sample the rare class more often during the iteration.
 However it has a risk of model to not see some classes.
 It is more suitable for **multi-class classifiaction**.